MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 :::image type="content" source="images/toolkit-debug-targets.png" alt-text="The screenshot is an example that shows the dropdown menu of debug in Teams in the Teams Toolkit.":::

-Upon first run of local debug in Microsoft 365 app or Outlook, you'll be prompted to sign in to your Microsoft 365 tenant account and install a self-signed test certificate.
+Upon first run of local debug in Microsoft 365 app or Outlook, you're prompted to sign in to your Microsoft 365 tenant account and install a self-signed test certificate.
 You'll also be prompted to manually install Teams.
 Select **Install in Teams** to open a browser window and manually install your app.
 Then select **Continue** to proceed to debug your app in Microsoft 365 / Outlook.

 :::image type="content" source="images/toolkit-dialog-teams-install.png" alt-text="The screenshot is an example that shows the Toolkit dialog box to install in Teams.":::